data-ohio/MATH2530_Fall22-23/syllabus.md

   It is **TBD** whether we will run these notebooks using [CoCalc](https://cocalc.com/), a [JupyterHub](https://jupyter.org/hub), or the [Ohio Supercomputer Center](https://www.osc.edu/).

 Lecture attendance
-: You are allowed 5**** absences (out of 41**** classes) without penalty; these include university excused absences for illness, death in the immediate family, religious observance, jury duty, or involvement in University-sponsored activities.
+: You are allowed **TBD** absences without penalty; these include university excused absences for illness, death in the immediate family, religious observance, jury duty, or involvement in University-sponsored activities.
 Each additional absence will reduce your final average by 0.5%.
 Your attendance record will be available in Blackboard.

 Homework
 : There is a homework assignment due in most weeks.
 Late homework is penalized 10% per day (or part	thereof) late.
 Your lowest two scores are dropped.